 Next, we have Safear Ness.
-Safear is a [white?
-00:06:25] Mexican Muslim practicing prison abolition at SCI Coal Township in Pennsylvania.
-Safear grew up in Philadelphia and has spent all of their adult life under various forms of [incarceration?
-00:06:37].
-Although they are held captive, they have transformed their cell into a learning center, and education is now their weapon of resistance.
+Safear is a white Mexican Muslim practicing prison abolition at SCI-Coal Township in Pennsylvania.
+Safear grew up in Philadelphia and has spent all of their adult life under various forms of carceral supervision.
+And although they are held captive, they have transformed their cell into a learning center, and education is now their weapon of resistance.

-Next, we have Jessica Phoenix Sylvia, who is with us here today.
-She is a formerly incarcerated trans woman, writer, speaker, community organizer, abolitionist and advocate for the humanization of trans prisoners.
+Next, we have Jessica Phoenix Sylvia, also with us here today.
+She is a formerly incarcerated trans woman, writer, speaker, community organizer, abolitionist, and advocate for the humanization of trans prisoners.
 She's a self-described radical revolutionary, abolitionist thinker and musical artist.

-Her writing and reporting characteristically ascribes to consciousness and the cultural reflections that highlight self-determination, resilience and resistance.
+Her writing and reporting characteristically ascribes to consciousness and the cultural reflections that highlight self-determination, resilience, and resistance.